OPEN SOURCE

 At 4Science we support openness.
 Our solutions are designed to enable open access and open data and are based on open source technologies.

-This is not only because we firmly believe in open knowledge, but also because openness enhances innovation and impact, and open-source solutions offer business benefits including enhanced quality, security, shared risk and responsibility, transparency and cost-effectiveness.
+open-source solutions offer business benefits including enhanced quality, security, shared risk and responsibility, transparency and cost-effectiveness.

 DSPACE